Skuming/ToDo/README.md

 `npm i && npm run start`
 You can also use a dev mode, `npm run dev`

+# About app

+This app writen on React + TypeScript using Vite.
+Also i used Zustand as state manager.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.